sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 *Second process.*

   Two pieces of sea salt are to be hollowed into two pots, each plastered, first of all, with pasted tila (sesamum ) and dried, and then with mud on the outside.
-Purified and powdered sulphur is to be scattered here and there over the inner surface of one of the salt pots, into which is to be kept mercury, the other pot being placed over the first, and the joint closed tightly with cowdung, mud etc. The whole thing is then to be plastered all over with the mixed substance out of which glass is [prepared.](# " According to another version, it is to be plastered all over with mud mixed with human hair.")It is then to be placed in such a mild fire as to let the glass substance turn into glass.
+Purified and powdered sulphur is to be scattered here and there over the inner surface of one of the salt pots, into which is to be kept mercury, the other pot being placed over the first, and the joint closed tightly with cowdung, mud etc. The whole thing is then to be plastered all over with the mixed substance out of which glass is prepared.[^38]It is then to be placed in such a mild fire as to let the glass substance turn into glass.
 Fire is then to be placed all over the spheroid, Thus heated, the mercury is enabled to swallow the sulphur in a short time.
 A fresh quantity of sulphur may similarly be swallowed by the very same mercury.

+[^38]: " According to another version, it is to be plastered all over with mud mixed with human hair."

 **गन्धकजारणस्य तृतीयो विधिः।**